 Typically, there is no need for camouflage or stalking with park deer as they’re habituated to people in everyday clothing.
 In fact, if you creep around the bushes wearing camo in parks like Richmond or Bushy, you will probably cause a stampede!
 You’ll also be frequently quizzed and interrupted by passers-by!
 Pretty annoying, so don’t bother.

-Do not to stress a red deer stag in rut!
-They are huge animals, powerful, and well-armed.
-They can charge at people and dogs with disastrous consequences.
+Do not stress a deer stag in rut!
+They are huge animals, fast, powerful, and well-armed.
+Imagine two of the largest rugby players you’ve ever seen running at you with arms full of daggers!
+Deer can charge at people and dogs with disastrous consequences.
 I have observed some photographers working in pairs to push / herd deer towards each other.
 Or groups of photographers ring-fencing the deer, stag included.

 7. Try the Fly-by approach (Richmond & Bushy)